timhowgego/Aquius/README.md

 ### General

 Aquius is fundamentally inaccessible to those with severe visual impairment: The limitation lay in the concept, not primarily the implementation.
-Aquius can't even read out the stop names, since it doesn't know anything about them except their coordinates.
+Aquius can't even read out the stop names, since it doesn't necessarily know anything about them except their coordinates.
 Genuine solutions are more radical than marginal, implying a quite separate application.
 For example, conversion of the map into a 3D soundscape, or allowing users to walk a route as if playing a [MUD](https://en.wikipedia.org/wiki/MUD).

 Multiple base maps can be added but only one may be displayed: A user selection and associated customisation was envisaged for the future.